• Skip to primary navigation

 Made with just three ingredients, this White Chocolate and Oreo Fudge takes less than 15 minutes to prepare and then all you need to do is let the fudge set!
 This soft fudge is packed with flavour and will quickly become a new favourite, plus it is also perfect for gifting to family and friends.
 Both regular and Thermomix instructions are included.

-Why you will love this recipe:
+Why we love this recipe:

 Ingredients